material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/RotationGestureRecognizer.md

 ### Rotation API

-Expose an API for reading the current rotation of the gesture recognizer.
+Expose an API for reading the current rotation of the gesture recognizer in relation to the associated element.

 For two-dimensional displays the rotation should be expressed in terms of the z coordinate space.

 ```
 class RotationGestureRecognizer {
-  func rotationInElement(element: Element) -> Number
+  func rotation() -> Number
 ```

 ### Velocity API

-Expose an API for reading the current angular velocity of the input events.
+Expose an API for reading the current angular velocity of the input events in relation to the associated element.

 TODO: Spec out an implementation for calculating velocity.

 ```
 class RotationGestureRecognizer {
-  func velocityInElement(element: Element) -> Number
+  func velocity() -> Number
 ```

 ### Recognition threshold API